 By her senior year, Dr. Buskmiller was prepared to present herself as a competitive applicant to medical schools — a demanding process at any time, but especially while writing a thesis and tackling some of the most difficult subjects in the curriculum.
 “The tutors started to joke about my absences, because I would leave most Fridays to visit different medical schools on the weekends,” she laughs.

-“I wanted to do anti-abortion and fertility research, because a lack of supporting research in those areas is still a weak point in the pro-life movement.”
+“I wanted to do research on fertility awareness and high-risk pregnancy, because a lack of supporting research in those areas is still a weak point in the pro-life movement.”

 Medical School and Beyond